Brendaoduor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-10.script displays the result of BREATH to the power LOVE 11.script converts number from base 2 to base 10 12.script prints all possible combinatins of two letters from {a..z} except for 'oo' combination
+10.script displays the result of BREATH to the power LOVE 11.script converts number from base 2 to base 10 12.script prints all possible combinatins of two letters from {a..z} except for 'oo' combination 13.script prints a number with two decimal places followed by new line